All Sake brewing starts from Tsugaru and finishes in Tsugaru in Rokkashuzo.

-We would like more and more people feel and enjoy our exclusive sake.
+We would like more and more people to feel and enjoy our exclusive sake.

-For those who are familiar with Japanese sake, we provide a nostalgic taste.
+For those who are familiar with sake, we provide a nostalgic taste.

-For those who usually do not drink Japanese sake, we provide a taste that can renew an image of sake.
+For those who usually do not drink sake very often, we provide a taste that can renew an image of sake.

-Having those thoughts, we are stubbornly brewing Japanese sake in this Tsugaru region.
+Having those thoughts, we are stubbornly brewing sake in the traditional manual brewing.

-Underground water from Shirakami mountains is made in beech tree forest so called natural dam which keeps water in the forest effectively.
+Underground water from Shirakami Mountains is made in the beech forest so called natural dam which keeps water in the forest effectively.

-The rainwater fell on the forest was kept inside of the soil made of beech leaves.
+The rainwater fallen on the forest was kept in the soil made of beech leaves.

-Then simmered into underground over the years ,filtered with forest soil, and clear water comes out to the surface again.
+Then it filters slowly through the ground of the forest, and clear water comes out to the surface again.
 We use that clear water for brewing liquors.

-Natural water from the seabed of Tsugaru strait is soft.
+Natural water from the seabed of the Tsugaru Strait is soft.

-So, sake made with Tappi Water tastes mellow, and that makes suitable sake for sake beginners or ladies.
+So, sake made with Tappi Water tastes mellow, and that makes suitable sake for sake beginners.

 Hanaomoi (Sake Rice produced in Aomori prefecture)

-Generally, to brew Ginjo-shu and Daiginjo-shu which need to use rice polished less than 50% or 40%, local sake brewers have been choosing rice produced outside Aomori prefecture, especially Yamada-nishiki produced in Hyogo prefecture.
+Generally, to brew Ginjo-shu and Daiginjo-shu which need to use rice polished by 40% or more and 50% or more,respectively, local sake brewers have been choosing rice produced outside Aomori prefecture, especially Yamada-Nishiki produced in Hyogo prefecture.

 Under these circumstances, sake-rice ‘Hanaomoi’ became a recommended variety as a local variety for high-class sake in 2002.
-Hanaomoi can be polished in high degree and has as good brewing aptitude as Yamada-nishiki , but has a week point in resistance to diseases, growing field is limited only in Hirosaki area which has a good condition in Aomori prefecture.
+Hanaomoi has as good brewing aptitudes as Yamada-nishiki, such as it can be polished well, but it is less resistant to diseases.
+So, its growing field is limited only in the Hirosaki area with good growing conditions.

-In addition, Hanaomoi is produced 100% by contract growing with Aomori sake makers association, and is supplied exclusively to breweries in Aomori prefecture.
+In addition, Hanaomoi is produced 100% by the farmers contracting with Aomori sake makers association, and is supplied exclusively to breweries in Aomori prefecture.

 What is rice suitable for sake brewing?

-Sake rice need to be polished (or milled) to brew sake, so rice grain tend to be bigger than food rice.
+Sake rice need to be polished (or milled) to brew sake, so rice grain tends to be bigger than food rice.
 Furthermore, the central part of the grain called ‘shinpaku’ is big.

 Shinpaku plays a great roll for making koji.